-The elder Johnson also carved his surname into a stone that crosses the little run that descends into the gorge there.
+The elder Johnson also carved his surname into a stone that crosses the little run that descends into the gorge.
 He also placed bricks and stones along the path, and these can be slippery when wet, so visitors should be sure to watch their footing.

 The visage might have been wholly forgotten had it not been carved along the path, which, in the 1980s, became an important trail used by rock climbers accessing what's known as Ambassador Buttress.

-Now within of the New River Gorge National Park and Preserve, the old stone face is drawing a larger audience than ever before.
+Now within the New River Gorge National Park and Preserve, the old stone face is drawing a larger audience than ever.

 The face is located off Fayette Station Road near the Canyon Rim Visitor Center.
 For information on how to find it, visit Waterstone Outdoors in Fayetteville, a drive of about four miles from the stone face.

-Legend of Burnt House lives through strange town name
+Legend of Burnt House lives through a strange town name

 Motorists traveling W.Va.
 47 through Ritchie County, in north-central West Virginia, are sure to have noticed the little village of Burnt House and wondered about the remarkable name.
 Here's the ghost story behind it.